The Arts at UNLV

-The Barrick Museum is the center for art on campus where everyone can enjoy incredible works of art from past and present cultures.
-The 9,000 square-foot Baepler Xeric Garden, designed as an extension of the museum, exhibits plants from across the world and demonstrates how drought-tolerant plants and an efficient irrigation system combine to save water and create an attractive landscape.
+Known as the center for arts on campus, the museum features rotating exhibitions of incredible works from past and present cultures.
+The adjacent 9,000 square-foot garden exhibits drought-tolerant plants from across the world and an efficient irrigation system which combine to save water and create an attractive landscape.

-In addition to housing alumni services and event spaces, the Richard Tam Alumni Center features a 3,000 square-foot circular art gallery overlooking the Heliotrope, a contemporary sculpture created by internationally renowned artist Patrick Zentz.
+Located in the Richard Tam Alumni Center, the 3,000 square foot circular art gallery overlooks the Heliotrope, a contemporary sculpture created by internationally famous artist Patrick Zentz.

 Artemus W. Ham Concert Hall

 With comfortable seating for 1,800+ attendees, excellent acoustics, and great sightlines, this spacious concert hall showcases a wide range of student and professional performances throughout the year including ballet, light opera, folk, pop, jazz, and full symphonic productions.

 Home to many of UNLV’s performing arts groups, this attractive 550-seat theatre features a raked auditorium, a fully-rigged proscenium stage, and a thrust-apron that can be used as an orchestra pit.
 For performance schedules and tickets, visit unlv.edu/pac/tickets.